-Statins are a common medications people take to lower cholesterol and treat heart disease.
-However, they may interact with compounds in grapefruit juice, and in some cases, this interaction can be dangerous.
+Statins are a type of medication people take to lower cholesterol and treat heart disease.
+However, they may interact with compounds in grapefruit juice.
+In some cases, this interaction can be dangerous.

 However, drinking a small glass of grapefruit juice may not have severe effects.
 But a person taking statins should always speak with a healthcare provider before consuming grapefruit or grapefruit juice.